 Never wondered about what happens under the fashionable streets of Paris?
 The answer is at Paris Sewer Museum, in the 7th Arrondissement of Paris.
 This is a small museum that, despite being located in one of the most touristy areas in Paris, has few visits.
 A pity because few cities offer the possibility of such an original and quirky visit through their entrails!

 1889: A SEWER MUSEUM FOR PARIS

 VISITING THE SEWER MUSEUM TODAY

-Today the Paris Sewer Museum details along 500 m of their tunnels the history of the sewer system in Paris, from the former Roman city of Lutetia (first name of Paris) to its modern structure (XIXth century).
+Today the Paris Sewer Museum details along 500 m of their tunnels the history of the sewer system in Paris, from the former Roman city of Lutetia (first name of Paris) to its modern structure (XIX century).
 The history of the sewers is explained in a very pedagogical way, all in parallel with the history of Paris.
 The museum also details the role of sewer workers and methods of water treatment.
 We were happy to know that Paris is the city which has the biggest and most modern sewer system in the world!

 via Flickr CC @Chris Yunker

 The Paris sewers system has 2.400 km of tunnels and galleries.
-All these “underground streets” have the same name and the same Parisian street sign than their corresponding streets on the surface so impossible to get lost.
+In this Paris Underground City, the streets have the same name and the same Parisian street sign than their corresponding streets on the surface so impossible to get lost.

 via Flickr CC @Hugo Clément